Elvis: The Concert: Origins, 1997 inaugural show, and subsequent national and world tours (1997-2007)

 The show was a huge success, gaining worldwide press.
 The massive success of the show prompted EPE to draw up plans for a special version of the show to take on the road.
+Starting in 1998, a scaled-down version of the show was taken on tour across the United States.
+After a domestic tour (which ended with a show at the Market Square Arena in Indianapolis, IN, the site of Presley's final live concert on June 26, 1977), the show went to Europe, Asia, and Australia.